 If your family members are non-EEA nationals and you have (or are applying for) a visa in the UK, your family may be entitled to apply as dependents.
 More information can be found on the UKVI website.

 If you are on a Skilled Worker or Global Talent visa and have been legally resident in the UK for five continuous years you may apply for indefinite leave to remain or “settlement”.
 This does not change your nationality; you will remain a citizen of your country of origin.
-UKVI provide guidance and a useful assessment tool on their website.
+UKVI provide guidance and a useful assessment tool.

 There are different ways you may become a British citizen.
 If someone is granted British citizenship they are no longer regarded as a foreign national and are not subject to immigration controls.
 The most common route is called ‘naturalisation’.
 For information on how to apply for British Citizenship please see the UKVI website.

-If you have any queries about eligibility to work and acceptable documentation please contact the HR recruitment team.
+If you have any queries about eligibility to work and acceptable documentation please contact the People Directorate Operations team email@example.com.